Which sales can be declared through the EU-OSS?

 Non-EU companies which have neither their business nor a fixed etablishment in the EU may only declare intra-EU distance sales and certain sales of goods as a platform via the EU-OSS.
 If a business not established in the EU provides services in the EU, these may, however, eventually be declared via the non-EU OSS.

-Can the EU-OSS also be used only for services?
+Can the EU-OSS also be used only for services or only for certain countries?

 An Austrian business provides intra-EU distance sales of goods and other services to consumers in Germany and France.
 The Austrian business has a fixed establishment in Germany.
 They have no establishment in France.